GiovanniDw/frontend-applications/README.md

 Frontend Applications is the final course of the Tech-Track.
 During the Tech-Track we will be working on an assignment for 'De Volkskrant'.

+**Assignment for De Volkskrant:**
+Visualise intresting insights about how The Netherlands deals with cars in different regions.
+Research and visualise data about parkinglots and parkingspaces, look for changes about this subject and compare differences for time, location and/or prices.

-**The assignment for this course:**
+**Assignment for this course:**
 Create a client-side application in JavaScript which dynamically renders data to views using either a front-end framework or system created by you.
 Reflect on the merits and costs of frameworks together.

 ## Features

 -   [x] Get external data from API.
--   [ ] Clean external API data that i need.
+-   [ ] Clean external API data.
--   [ ] Transform the data thats clean.
+-   [ ] Transform cleaned data.
--   [ ] Use D3 to Create Visualisation from clean data.
+-   [ ] Use D3 & React to Create Visualisation.

 ## Installation